khan-22/3DPROG3_PROJECT/README.md

 Visual Studio 2017 comes with integrated CMake support which should make this process fairly simple.

-Please note that you must enable `Visual C++ CMake tools` in the Visual Studio installer for the integrated support!
+Please note that you must enable `Visual C++ tools for CMake` in the Visual Studio installer for the integrated support!

 * After cloning the repo, open Visual Studio and instead of opening a project, select Open Folder, and navigate to the newly cloned repo.